atbay1989/LuriaInterpreter/README.md

 ---

 ## Luria
 Luria is a simple, imperative high-level language.
-It's syntax is C-like, with the exception that it is dynamically typed and (as of yet) cannot read and interpret user input, among other functionalities.

 NB: Like C, a single-line character sequence prefixed with **//** is interpreted as a comment: